FelixBer/FindFunc/README.md

 * "TestStr*" -> function must reference a string starting with 'TestStr (e.g. TestString, TestStrong) at least once (casing ignored)

-Note: String matching is fast and a good choice to cut down candiates quickly!
+Note: String matching is fast and a good choice to cut down candidates quickly!

 ### Name Reference